Wcubed/asset_explorer/readme.md

 - [ ] More complex search:
   - Tagged with x or x or x
   - Not tagged with x or x or x
+- [ ] When selecting multiple assets: show what tags are shared by all, and which tags apply to only some of them.

 - [x] Allow selecting in image grid.